All Episodes

 And you don't think someday we may end up fighting Iran?

-We may, but I don't know.
+We may, but I'm not sure.

 And you don't think they might end up using some of the weapons we just sent over there?

-President Clinton is said to have sent over there against our own men?
+President Clinton is said to have sent over there against our own men.

-It may have been smaller arms.
+They got it may have been smaller arms.

 It wasn't tow missiles.

-Oh, jeez.
+Oh, geez.

 I'm glad you called.